-- If you’ve tried other ways and nothing seems to work, there are antacids (healthy mama’s Tame the Flame!®) is deemed safe to take.
+- If you’ve tried other ways and nothing seems to work, there are antacids that are deemed safe to take.
 Before self-medicating, talk to your doctor to confirm what is safe.
 Calcium carbonate antacids are typically okay.

 Save the pushing for labor!

 Don’t worry, you’re not alone- over 70% of women experience this discomfort at some point or another during their pregnancy.
 There are a few different things that cause constipation during pregnancy: